jellewe/programmeerproject/REPORT.md

 # Description

 This application shows food consumption throughout the world on a map.
-It also shows which food types are consumed in a bar chart, and Dutch export to a selected country in a line chart.
+It also shows which food types are consumed in a bar chart, and Dutch export to selected countries in a line chart.

 ![screenshot](/doc/screenshot1.png)